kthfootprint/FootPrint/README.md

 yarn install
 ```

-## Available Scripts

 ### `yarn start`
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### `yarn deploy`
-Builds and deploys the application to GitHub Pages.
-Only to be run from master branch.

 ### Linting
 This project uses ES lint with prettier for code structure.